browserengineering/book/book/layout.md

     has three children, each blocks as well (for the `<h1>` and two `<p>` elements); and each of those have a single child, an inline.](/im/layout-modes.png)

-The inline layout mode is effectively what we implemented in [Chapter 3](text.md), so this chapter will be about implementing block layout.

-Second: creating the layout tree.
-The current layout algorithm is a recursive function which (eventually) adds things to a linear `display_list`.
-Tree-based layout means the recursive function must traverse the HTML tree and builds a layout tree instead.

-Since we have two types of of layout modes, the elements of the layout tree will have one of two types: inline and block.
-We'll follow a simple rule, which is that a block layout either contains any number of blocks, or a single inline, while inline layout has no children.
-This invariant will make it easier when we're doing layout.

 Finally: layout.
 With the layout tree created, how do we compute the size and position of each layout object?
 The general rule is that a